Agree with our rating?

 We are currently able to locate over 250 negative Intuit Merchant Services reviews, many of which characterize the company as a scam or a ripoff.
 One thing clients should keep in mind is that Intuit is a huge company and that because of this the company will have more complaints than smaller companies.
 That being said, Intuit Merchant Services has a moderate amount of complaints filed against it.
 On a positive note, it appears that the company’s overall complaint rate has decreased or held steady for the last few years.
 If you have your own Intuit Merchant Services review to make, please do so in the comments below.

-Merchant Complaint Details
+Client Complaint Details

-The majority of complaints center on issues relating to hidden and surprise fees, poor customer service, and sudden account holds and freezes.
+The majority of complaints center on issues relating to hidden and surprise fees, poor customer service, and sudden account-holds and freezes.
 One such complaint, found here, mentions that although “at no time since we have done business with Intuit Merchant Services or Intuit Payment Network Services were we aware that there was any type of limit,” the merchant still had a valid $30,000 transaction frozen by the company indefinitely.
 A large number of similar complaints can be found in the comment section of this review.
 It appears that Intuit needs to do a much better job of disclosing fees and hold policies during the sales process instead of embedding that information in the merchant account contract, which is apparently confusing to most clients.

 Intuit Merchant Services Lawsuits and Fines